itsRed-v2/itsRed-v2/README.md

 ## What I do

 A considerable amount of my lifetime was spent on Minecraft, and therefore
-- 🔩 I know a lot about the technical aspect of the game (which is fascinating) and I can make creations with command blocks, datapacks, resource packs, and reds,
+- 🔩 I know a lot about the technical aspect of the game (which is fascinating) and I can make creations with command blocks, datapacks, resource packs, and redstone.
 - 🔌 I made many plugins for spigot/paper, and I'm now trying to make a fabric clientside mod.

 However I didn't only do Minecraft-related projects, I also made a **discord bot** 🤖, a **web tool** 🔧, and many more fun projects.